BIGJRA/BIGJRA.github.io/rejuv.md

 Head back out into the foyer and insert each key into the keyholes on the walls.

 Head up, then up again.
-You’ll now have to fight Madelis.
+You'll now have to fight Madelis.

 Xen Executive Madelis (No Field)